Next presentation LIVE on your computer!!! Tuesday August 20, 5pm Central. CLICK HERE

 Presenter: Paulino Brener, Minneapolis, MN

-The presenter brings fifteen years of experience doing and teaching theatre to the WL classroom.
-Many drama games will be demonstrated and applied to WL teaching.
+The presenter brings twenty years of experience doing and teaching theatre to the World Language classroom.
+Many drama games will be demonstrated and applied to Worl Language teaching.
 Also, learn a few tricks of the trade to improve role play and small dramatizations.
 After all: “All the WL classrooms are a stage, and all WL teachers and students merely players.”

 Theme: Activities and Strategies